Olympics-Russians, Belarusians to participate at Paris Olympics as neutrals - IOC | Sports-Games

 Russians and Belarusians who qualify in their sport for the Paris 2024 Olympics can take part as neutrals without flags, emblems or anthems at the event next year, the International Olympic Committee (IOC) said on Friday.
 Russians and Belarusians had initially been banned from competing internationally following Russia's invasion of Ukraine last year, for which Belarus has been used as a staging ground.

-"Regarding Ukraine's participation in the 2024 Olympic and Paralympic Games, we will make a decision later, after consulting with the Ukrainian sports community and the country's top political leadership," Bidnyy said.
-Russia's Sports Minister Matytsin said the IOC's approach was "unacceptable".

-"Participation in the Olympics is an athlete's dream.
-But the conditions are discriminatory and go against the principles of sports," he was quoted by TASS news agency.
-"By doing so, they harm the Olympic Games themselves, and not Russian sports.
-The approach is absolutely unacceptable."

-Out of 4,600 athletes globally who have qualified for the Games so far, eight are Russians and three hold Belarusian passports.
-More than 60 Ukrainians have qualified.
-ATHLETICS MAINTAINS BAN
+Ukraine has opposed the presence of Russian competitors, even as neutrals, at the Paris Olympics.
+Out of 4,600 athletes globally who have qualified for the Paris Games so far, eight are Russians and three hold Belarusian passports.
+More than 60 Ukrainians had qualified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)